USNavalResearchLaboratory/rippleReset/README.md

 pkg> add RippleReset
 ```

 This should download the RippleReset repository and its dependencies.
+Then backspace to back out of package manager ("pkg" prompt) and get back to Julia ("julia" prompt)

 ## Usage

+Go to the directory where you want to run the model (not the source code directory).

 First, load the package into Julia: